Mark Toles, PhD, RN

-- Toles, M., Moriarty, H., Coburn, K., Marcantonio, S., Hanlon, A., Mauer, E., Fisher, P., O’Connor, M., Ulrich, C., & Naylor, M. D. (in press).
+- Toles, M., Moriarty, H., Coburn, K., Marcantonio, S., Hanlon, A., Mauer, E., Fisher, P., O’Connor, M., Ulrich, C., & Naylor, M. D. (2016).
 Managing chronic illness: Nursing contact and participant enrollment in a Medicare care coordination demonstration program.
 Journal of Applied Gerontology.

 - Hall, R.K., Toles, M., Massing, M., Jackson, E., Peacock-Hinton, S., O’Hare, A.M. and Colón-Emeric, C. (2015).
 Utilization of acute-care among patients with ESRD discharged home from skilled nursing facilities.
 Clinical Journal of the American Nephrology Society, 10(3), 428-34.

 - Anderson, R. A., Toles, M., Corazzini, K., McDaniel, R. R., Colon-Emeric, C. (2014, published online first Jun 5).
 Local interaction strategies and capacity for better care in nursing homes: a multiple case study.
 BMC Health Services Research, 14(1), 244.
 Open access: http://www.biomedcentral.com/1472-6963/14/244/abstract.